CLICK HERE TO LISTEN ON YOUTUBE

 "The English version is not a direct translation of the German original and contains somewhat different lyrics. (click previous "direct translation" to read that as well as a side by side comparison of the original German versus the English version).
 If, for some strange reason (INCONCEVABLE!) that link no longer functions, I will post the main stuff at the bottom of this post as well.

 While at a June 1982 concert by the Rolling Stones in West Berlin, Nena's guitarist Carlo Karges noticed that balloons were being released.
 As he watched them move toward the horizon, he noticed them shifting and changing shapes, where they looked like strange spacecraft (referred to in the German lyrics as a "UFO").
-He thought about what might happen if they floated over the Berlin Wall to the Soviet sector
+He thought about what might happen if they floated over the Berlin Wall to the Soviet sector.

 Also cited by the band was a newspaper article from the Las Vegas Review-Journal about five local high school students in 1973 who played a prank to simulate a UFO by launching 99 (one was lost from the original 100) aluminized Mylar balloons attached with ribbons to a traffic flare.
 The red flame from the flare reflected by the balloons gave the appearance of a large pulsating red object floating over Red Rock Canyon outside the Las Vegas Valley in Nevada.